 448. SECONDARY SCHOOL ENGLISH METHODS.
 (3, 0, 3).
 Strategies and materials for teaching secondary English.
-Prereq: Successful completion of all courses listed for the freshman and sophomore years of the student's curriculum; a grade point average of 2.5 overall and a grade of "C" or better in all courses in English.
+Prereq: Successful completion of all courses listed for the freshman and sophomore years in the student's curriculum; a grade point average of 2.5 overall and a grade of "C" or better in all courses in English.
+Prereq: EDCI 40.
+Coreq: EDCI 469.

 450. CLASSROOM MANAGEMENT AND INSTRUCTIONAL DESIGN FOR SECONDARY TEACHERS.
 (3, 0, 3).
-Classroom management techniques for grades 7-12, including planning and organizing for instruction, creating a disciplined learning environment, and examining teaching models for a variety of learning styles.
+Classr truction, creating a disciplined learning environment, and examining teaching models for a variety of learning styles.
+Prereq: SPED 391, EDCI 427, IRED 320.

 452. SECONDARY SCHOOL MATHEMATICS METHODS.
 (3, 0, 3).
 Strategies and materials for teaching secondary mathematics.
-Prereq: Successful completion of all courses listed for the freshman and sophomore years of the student's curriculum; a grade point average of 2.5 overall and a grade of "C" or better in mathematics.
+Prereq: Successful completion of all courses listed for the freshman and sophomore years in the student's curriculum; a grade point average of 2.5 overall and a grade of "C" or better in all courses in mathematics.
+Prereq: EDCI 450.
+Coreq: EDCI 469.

 453. SECONDARY SCHOOL SCIENCE METHODS.
 (3, 0, 3).
 Strategies and materials for teaching secondary science.
 Prereq: Successful completion of all courses listed for the freshman and sophomore years of the student's curriculum; a grade point average of 2.5 overall and a grade of "C" or better in all science courses.
+Prereq: EDCI 450.
+Coreq: 469.

 454. SECONDARY SCHOOL SOCIAL STUDIES METHODS.
 (3, 0, 3).
 Strategies and materials for teaching secondary social studies.
 Prereq: Successful completion of all courses listed for the freshman and sophomore years of the student's curriculum; a grade point average of 2.5 overall and a grade of "C" or better in all social studies courses.
+Prereq: EDCI 450.
+Coreq: 469.